What Is the AIP Diet? A Complete Guide to the Autoimmune Protocol Diet

 If you would like to discuss the AIP diet or explore your wider health, book a free discovery call with one of our practitioners below.

-• Vegetables (excluding nightshades), fruits, high-quality meat and fish, bone broth, fermented foods, and healthy fats such as olive, avocado, and coconut oils.
+• Vegetables (excluding nightshades), fruit, quality meat and fish, bone broth, fermented foods, and healthy fats such as olive, avocado, and coconut oils.

-• The AIP diet work by helping to reduce inflammation and improve quality of life for some people.
-Evidence is still emerging, but results are encouraging.
+• The AIP diet may help reduce inflammation and improve quality of life for some, but evidence is still developing and results vary.

 Final Thoughts